sen-team8/user-manual/Login/login.md

 ---

 Any user with valid webmail id and password can login.
-It is necessary that the user is the student of Da-iict and has a valid and working webmail id-password combination.<br/>
+It is necessary for the user to be a student of Da-iict and has a valid working webmail id-password combination.<br/>
 <br/>
-For accessing DA-Dash, user has to provide valid login credentials in the following screen.
+For accessing DA-Dash, user has to provide valid login credentials on the Login page.
  <br/>(screenshot)